|Macintosh Separation Anxiety (MSA)

 - Per-incident hourly shop rate.
 Billable time generally excludes automated processes that do not require supervision.

-- Sorry, no housecalls.
+- In-shop services only.
 Aside from extraordinary installations or large-scale projects for established clients, all service is provided at the shop.

 - Outsourcing: nCity maintains a roster of service providers and resources we recommend for situations that may go beyond in-house scope.
 These include PC support and specialized areas of expertise that may benefit our clients.

 Many older Macs are still powerful machines, even if they have become obsolete by internet standards.
-Towers are especially well suited to dedicated use in audio/video applications, home automation or security.
+Towers are especially well suited to dedicated use in audio/video applications, other Macs may serve as home automation, security, bookkeeping or other dedicated function.

 Vintage software is still available if needed, and peripherals designed for use with older systems can be found at bargain prices.
 We can help keep your second-string Macs in operation, too.